CodingLawyersClub/todo-instructions/README.md

 # Display The Create Page

+## Create Page Structure

-- First Sign Up.
+First Sign Up.
 It doesn't matter what username or password you use.
 You'll need to be logged in.
-- Create a folder under components named “Create”
+Create a folder under components named “Create”
-- Create a file inside of “Create” folder named “index.js” This file becomes the default when ‘components/Create’ is imported
-- First, we import React.
+Create a file inside of “Create” folder named “index.js” This file becomes the default when ‘components/Create’ is imported First, we import React.
 This pulls in the react library and is essential for creating our page:

 ```
 React, { Component } from 'react';
 ```

-- Next we define a class named `CreatePage`:
+Next we define a class named `CreatePage`:
-  - `export default` says that when this page is imported, we're going to give whoever is calling it this class
-  - `class CreatePage extends Component` says that this page is a type of a React Component.
-This gives us a ton of stuff for free out of the box, and is how we get the awesomeness of React in our app.

 ```
 export default class CreatePage extends Component {